Kafr Zita: Etymology

 The first word of Kafr Zita, which is Kafr, is a Syriac word for "farm" or "village".
 The second word 'Zita' is another Syriac word which refers to olive oil.
 The village is known for cultivation of olives which is still until now one of the main crops of the village.
 Also pistachio became popular recently regarding to its better economic revenue.

 History

-The ruins of a church dating to the Byzantine period in the 5th-century are located in Kafr Zita.
+The ruins of a 5th-century Byzantine church and a 7th-century Umayyad mosque have been found in Kafr Zita.

-In the late Ottoman era between the 18th-19th centuries, the residents of Kafr Zita, which at that time was one of the largest villages in the area north of the Orontes River, were regularly in arrears for tax payment and had to obtain financial assistance.
+In the late Ottoman period, between the 18th-19th centuries, the residents of Kafr Zita, which at that time was one of the largest villages in the area north of the Orontes River, were regularly in arrears for tax payment and had to obtain financial assistance.